Columbia Amateur Radio Association

 Section 1

-The President shall preside at all meetings of this association, and conduct them according to the rules adopted.
-The President shall enforce due observance of this Constitution and by-laws; decide all questions of order, sign all official documents adopted by the association, and perform all other duties pertaining to the office of President.
+The President shall preside at all meetings of this Association and conduct them according to the rules adopted.
+The President shall enforce due observance of this Constitution and By-laws; decide all questions of order, sign all official documents adopted by the Association, and perform all other duties of the office of President.
 The President shall oversee all committee activities.

 Section 2